Team Building Activities

 11. Candle Making

 Candle making is a fun, easy, and creative craft activity that kids of all ages can enjoy.
 So gather your friends and get ready to make some candles!
-The supplies you’ll need are very common: paraffin wax blocks, wick pins, and a heat-proof work surface.
+The supplies you’ll need are very common: soy or gel wax and a heat-proof work surface.
 Wax can get hot, so be sure to put down a layer of newspaper or wear an old apron and clothes that you don’t mind getting messy.

 Not only is candle-making fun, but the finished product can also make your home smell great!
 There are many different ways to create unique shapes and designs – have fun with it and let your creativity shine.